Quentinlac/pobl/QOVERY_CRON_SETUP.md

-# Qovery Cron Job Setup - Matrix Builder
+# Qovery Cron Job Setup

-This guide explains how to set up the automatic matrix rebuild cron job on Qovery.
+This guide explains how to set up the automatic cron jobs on Qovery for the BTC trading bot.

 ## Architecture